bartholomej/node-csfd-api/README.md

 Pull requests for any improvements would be great!

-## Donation
+## ⭐️ Show your support

-If this project have helped you save time please consider [making a donation](https://github.com/sponsors/bartholomej) for some 🍺 or 🍵 ;)
+Give a ⭐️ if this project helped you!

+Or if you are brave enough consider [making a donation](https://github.com/sponsors/bartholomej) for some 🍺 or 🍵 ;)

 ## Privacy Policy